-Israeli forces kill 47 Palestinians in Gaza, including 11 awaiting aid
+Israeli forces kill 47 Palestinians in Gaza, including 11 seeking aid

 Regarding the other reported strikes, it claimed it was “operating to dismantle Hamas military capabilities” and taking “feasible precautions to mitigate civilian harm”, Reuters reported.

+The GHF began distributing a trickle of food aid in Gaza at the end of May after Israel partially lifted a nearly three-month total blockade on food, medicines and other essential items, leading to fears of famine for the population of 2.3 million.
+No other aid has been allowed in by Israel, which in effect has kept the punishing blockade in place.

-Since Israel slightly eased its total blockade on Gaza in late May, allowing limited amounts of aid to be distributed by the controversial US- and Israel-backed Gaza Humanitarian Foundation, killings of aid seekers have become a regular occurrence amid the chaotic scenes as desperate Palestinians clamour for food.
+Israeli mass killings of aid seekers have become a grim daily occurrence amid the chaotic scenes as desperate Palestinians are given a narrow window to rush for food.

-The UN and major humanitarian groups have refused to cooperate with the GHF, citing concerns that it prioritises Israeli military objectives over humanitarian needs.
+The United Nations and major humanitarian groups have refused to cooperate with the GHF, citing concerns that it prioritises Israeli military objectives over humanitarian needs and bypasses organisations with decades of experience in providing food and medicine at hundreds of locations to the entire population of Gaza.

+Ahmed Ghaben told Al Jazeera about the death of a relative: “My nephew went to bring his children a bag of flour, but he was brought back a lifeless body, as you can see, a martyr.
+He left 14 family members.
+He went [to get aid] due to hunger.
+He wasn’t a resistance fighter.
+He went to get a bag of flour.”

+Al Jazeera’s Tareq Abu Azzoum, reporting from Deir el-Balah, said, “It’s very clear that Israeli forces are targeting civilians who only went to get bags of flour or boxes of food.
+Eyewitnesses say the soldiers used a variety of weapons, including drones and tanks.
+Snipers who have been deployed in nearby hills have also been gunning down the civilians.

 On Tuesday, Israeli troops killed at least 70 Palestinians and wounded hundreds as they sought aid in Gaza on the deadliest day of violence at the sites so far.

-Gaza’s health ministry said Tuesday that 397 Palestinian aid seekers had been killed and more than 3,000 wounded since distribution resumed in late May.
+Gaza’s Ministry of Health said on Tuesday that 397 Palestinian aid seekers had been killed and more than 3,000 wounded since distribution resumed in late May.

 Urgent fuel warning

-Th attacks come as Gaza’s health ministry said that the death toll had risen to 55,637, with 129,880 wounded since the conflict erupted in October 2023.
+The attacks come as Gaza’s Health Ministry said that the death toll had risen to 55,637, with 129,880 wounded since the conflict erupted in October 2023.

-The ministry also issued a warning of serious fuel shortages, saying that the territory’s few operational hospitals had only enough fuel to last three days.
+The ministry also issued a warning about serious fuel shortages, saying that the territory’s few operational hospitals had only enough fuel to last three days.

-The ministry said that Israeli forces were preventing international aid groups and UN organisations from accessing fuel storage sites for hospitals under the pretext that they were in so-called “red zones”, which threatened to shut down hospitals that rely on generators for power.
+The ministry said that Israeli forces were preventing international aid groups and UN organisations from accessing fuel storage sites for hospitals under the pretext that they were in so-called “red zones”, threatening the shutdown of hospitals that rely on generators for power.